The Boy Inside the Broken House

 Meanwhile the student is still under the blanket.

-The problem is not that these suggestions are always wrong.
-Often they are right.
+Often the suggestions are right.
 That is what makes them unbearable.
-A good suggestion given to a frozen man can feel like someone handing a violin to a drowning swimmer.
+A good suggestion given to a frozen man can feel like someone handing a violin to a swimmer in deep water.

-Nothing happened and everything happened.
 Years happened.
 Work happened.
 America happened.
 Calcutta happened.
 Age happened.
-Illness happened.
-Missed chances happened.
+Markets happened.
 AI happened.
-Markets happened.
-Family expectations happened.
-The ridiculous theatre of masculine competence happened, where a man is expected to produce money, certainty, emotional restraint, career progress, and plumbing solutions even when his own mind has become a leaking tap at 3 a.m.
+Expectations happened.
+The theatre of masculine competence happened, where a man is expected to produce money, certainty, restraint, career progress, and plumbing solutions even when his own mind has become a leaking tap at 3 a.m.

 A single event did not knock the building down.